AhmedSaeed74/AhmedSaeed74/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-I'm a communications and electronics fresh graduate who is passionate about Embedded Software.
+I'm a communications and electronics graduate who is passionate about Embedded Software.

 - 🎓 &nbsp; I have recently graduated from the Faculty of Engineering at Cairo University.
 - 💼 &nbsp; Working as an Automotive Embedded Software Internship at EUI.
-- 🌱 &nbsp; Learning more about Microcontrollers , Automotive Cyber-Security, Embedded Linux, and AUTOSAR.
+- 🌱 &nbsp; Learning more about Microcontrollers, Automotive Cyber-Security, Embedded Linux, and AUTOSAR.
 - 📫   How to reach me: **ahmedsaeed9674@gmail.com**

 - 📄 Resume [Check My Experience](https://drive.google.com/file/d/1Wl4gCNfGoOVYbfQeZ3N7B0K5M-vYOsw2/view?usp=sharing)